beejjorgensen/bgc/src/bgc_part_0725_io.md

 to us so we could use it later.

-(I'm leaving it out for brevity, but `fopen()` will return `NULL` if something goes wrong, so you should really error check it!)
+(I'm leaving it out for brevity, but `fopen()` will return `NULL` if something goes wrong, like file-not-found, so you should really error check it!)

 Also notice the `"r"` that we passed in---this means "open a text stream for reading".
 (There are various strings we can pass to `fopen()` with